coralsundy/mahjong-player/README.md

 This is a fork of the original mahjong player suite (Majiang) created by [@kobalab](https://github.com/kobalab) with contributions from other members.

-It is created for personal use only and I will take it offline if the original creation complains.
+It is forked and tweaked for personal use only and I will take it offline if the original creation complains.

 Thanks.